 Practical steps, ranked by impact:

 - Filter what you drink.
 The single largest controllable input.
-A 0.2-micron ultrafiltration membrane removes the vast majority of particles, including the sub-micron fraction.
+A fine mechanical membrane filter removes the bulk of the microplastic particle fraction.

 - Avoid heating food in plastic.
 Heat dramatically accelerates particle release.
 Microwave in glass or ceramic.